fsfe/reuse-docs/spec.md

 These are the definitions for some of the terms used in this specification:

-- REUSE Tool --- helper tool for compliance with this Specification; available at <https://github.com/fsfe/reuse-tool>.
+- REUSE Tool --- helper tool for compliance with this specification; available at <https://github.com/fsfe/reuse-tool>.

 - Project --- any unit of content that can be associated with a distribution of